Competing Bandits in Time Varying Matching Markets: PROBLEM FORMULATION

-In order to evaluate the performance of any online learning algorithm in the setup presented above, we now introduce the relevant notion of \emph{regret}.
-Regret broadly reflects the error accumulated over the multiple update steps or iterations.
+In order to evaluate the performance of any online learning algorithm this setup, we introduce the relevant notion of \emph{regret}.
 Unlike the single player learning setting, in a two-sided matching market, all of the players cannot be assigned their most preferred arm due to the misaligned preference structure of the different players and arms.
-Therefore, one has to reconsider the notion of regret which would be appropriate to this setting.
-With this consideration, Liu et al (2020) introduced a regret metric for a setting like competing bandits.
-This notion of regret, termed as {\it agent-stable regret} with respect to a stable matching \(\stableMatch=(\stableMatch_t)_{t\in[T]}\), is given by \beq R^i_T(\stableMatch) = \sum_{t=1}^T \mu_{i,t}(\stableMatch_t(i)) - \sum_{t=1}^T \mu_{i,t}(m_t(i)), \eeq where $\mu_{i,t}(\stableMatch_t(i))$ is the mean reward of the arm that would be assigned to a player $i$ in a stable matching outcome.
-We adopt the same notion to characterize the regret of each player.
-With such a notion of regret, we can further define two other notions of regret.
-One notion is the {\it player optimal regret}, which is the regret with respect to $\optimalMatch$ optimal matching, and the other notion is the {\it player pessimal regret}, which is the regret with respect to $\pessimalMatch$ the pessimal match.
-As pointed out in Liu et al (2020), since it is impossible to achieve sub-linear player optimal regret even in static environment, we adopt the {\it player pessimal regret} as the metric of performance.
+With this consideration, \cite{liu2020competing} proposed a regret metric for the stationary preference setting which we extend here to non-stationary setting.
+This notion of regret, termed as {\it arm-stable regret} with respect to a stable matching \(\stableMatch=(\stableMatch_t)_{t\in[T]}\) corresponding to true underlying preferences, is given by \beq R^i_T(\stableMatch) = \sum_{t=1}^T \mu_{i,t}(\stableMatch_t(i)) - \sum_{t=1}^T \mu_{i,t}(m_t(i)), \eeq where $\mu_{i,t}(\stableMatch_t(i))$ is the mean reward of the arm that would be assigned to a player $p_i$ in a stable matching outcome if the players know the true underlying preference.
+In any two-sided matching market there are two important matchings: \emph{player-optimal} and \emph{player-pessimal} matching.
+Consequently, there are two associated regret metrics: {\it player-optimal regret}, which is the regret with respect to $\optimalMatch$ optimal matching, and the other notion is the {\it player-pessimal regret}, which is the regret with respect to $\pessimalMatch$ the pessimal match.
+As pointed out in \cite{liu2020competing}, it is not possible to achieve sub-linear player-optimal regret even in static environment without imposing any assumptions on the underlying preference structure.
+Therefore, we adopt the {\it player-pessimal regret} as the metric of performance.